paulrichan/paulrichan/README.md

 ### Hi there 👋

 - 🎓 I am currently attending ASU, pursuing a degree in Graphic Information Technology (Full Stack Web Development)
-- 🔭 I’m currently working on my personal portfolio.
+- 🔭 I’m currently working at DSSports as a Senior Full Stack Engineer.
-- 🤔 I’m looking for a role as a full stack developer.
-- 📫 How to reach me: paulrichan@icloud.com
 - ⚡ Fun fact: I used to be a professional baseball player!

 ### Skills